SJC Rules: A property manager must use an attorney

 In 2016, Fred Basile, a property manager, entered what is known as a “summary process action” (a complaint which says that the landlord seeks to recover possession of the premises as well as any monies owed) against the tenant, Loretta Hatcher.

 In January of 2016, Basile issued a “notice to quit” to Hatcher notifying her that she must leave her residence by March 31, 2016, or Basile would seek permission from the court to evict her.
-In this notice, Basile referred to himself as the property manager and “agent for Andrew Arvanitis”, the actual owner of the property.
+In this notice, Basile referred to himself as the property manager and “agent for Andrew Arvanitis,” the actual owner of the property.
 Ten days before the deadline, he filed a “summary process complaint” to evict Hatcher.
 Hatcher responded to the complaint by instigating various counterclaims.

 He claimed that Arvanitis told him to serve Hatcher the notices.
-During questioning, he also admitted to initiating over ninety previous summary process cases in his own name or in the name of Rental Property Management Services.
+During questioning, he also admitted to initiating over ninety previous summary process cases in his name or the name of Rental Property Management Services.

 Key Takeaways from the Decision